How To Take Your Event From Live To Virtual

 There is some work involved though and while your event can by flipped to virtual quickly, there is more to it that simply putting a camera in front of your speakers and switching on a Zoom call.

-To convert a live event into a truly brilliant virtual or hybrid event, you should consider the following best practices…
+As a rule of thumb, to convert a live event into a truly brilliant virtual or hybrid event make sure you consider the following best practices…

 1.Review Your Objectives